red-jackets-jazzband/jazzbook/book/index.rst

    comping
    song-structure
    resources

+   genindex

+.. warning:: This was made for internal consumption, any usefullness outside our jazzband is unintended!

 New Orleans is a city with a rich and vibrant musical tradition, and one of the most iconic elements of this tradition is the street jazz band.
 Street jazz bands in New Orleans are a lively and energetic part of the city's culture, and can be